SelectQED/diffisn/README.md

 ## Background

 I develop it with AI. i write specification and test.
 AI does most of the coding.
-Not 100% "hand made", but i think it is good to share it.
+So diffisn is not 100% "hand made", but i think it is good to share it.

 Some other note: